-Children who stand up or move around during bouts of sedentary time tend to be healthier than those who sit still for longer periods, finds a new study published in the journal PLoS One.
+Children who stand up or move around during bouts of sedentary time tend to be healthier than those who sit still for longer periods.
 Using accelerometers, researchers tracked the activity levels of more than 500 children over seven days, and found that those who took short breaks during sedentary activities like watching TV or using the computer had lower body mass indexes and cardiometabolic risks compared to kids who didn’t take breaks.

 Even for children who run around or play outside on a regular basis, sitting still for long stretches can be unhealthy.
 “When we sit for long periods of time, the amount of sugar and fat in the blood becomes elevated, causing the body to pump out more insulin,” says study co-author Travis Saunders, Ph.D.
 And over time, that increase in insulin could lead to too-high blood pressure and cholesterol levels, as well as obesity and diabetes.
 Hours specifically spent vegging out in front of the TV or computer could be even more harmful, since screen time is associated with increased food intake in kids.

 There are other reasons to discourage your child from being too sedentary.
 Spending lots of time sitting as a little one could set the precedent for unhealthy habits down the road.
 “We know that the people who are the most sedentary during childhood tend to be the most sedentary as adults, which can create the risk for health problems later in life,” Saunders says.

 What are the most effective ways to keep your preschooler moving?